 We provide well informed, but practical advice in connection with information requests made under the GDPR, the Data Protection Act 2018, the Freedom of Information Act and the Environmental Information Regulations and in relation to Information Commissioner investigations.

 As well as providing legal advice on data protection and freedom of information issues, our expert lawyers provide guidance on:

 Our clients include charitable bodies, universities, schools and colleges, health and social care providers, public authorities and commercial organisations generally as well as data rich businesses ranging from start ups processing data in novel ways through to large corporates involved with cloud computing and trans-border data flows.

 We deliver BCS (formerly ISEB) accredited training courses quarterly from our own offices and also on an in-house basis by arrangement.
-We also deliver tailored training to clients on information management issues including data protection and FOIA.
+We also deliver tailored training to clients on information management issues including data protection.
 This ranges from high level training to assist executive boards to identify risk and set strategic priorities, to detailed technical training for information governance officers, and whole workforce training to raise awareness, enhance compliance and comply with ICO recommendations following enforcement action.
 We provide regular updates and briefings on UK and European data protection and information law developments.